Narcotics Anonymous

 Like the founders of AA, Jimmy also struggled with addiction and wanted to help others by providing a recovery program that expanded beyond just alcohol abuse and addiction.

-Officially titled NA World Services, Inc., Narcotics Anonymous is now a nonprofit fellowship whose primary purpose is to encourage those in active addiction to stop using drugs and to provide accountability and support for recovering drug addicts.
+Officially titled NA World Services, Inc., Narcotics Anonymous is now a nonprofit fellowship whose primary purpose is to encourage those in active addiction to stop using drugs and to provide accountability and support for people recovering from drug addiction.

 NA Goals and Principles